Why does everyone suddenly want to be a coach?

 I’ve seen that this process can bring up all sorts of fears and insecurities.
 It’s not a journey for the faint hearted so you’d better be doing the mindset work to support you along the way.
 It demands a commitment to personal growth and continuous inner work.
 After all, how can you guide others if you're not constantly evolving yourself?

-Assuming you’re still all in on becoming a coach, or already doing it, here’s my main pieces of advice for you to navigate what can be or might someday become, choppy waters.
+Assuming you’re still all-in on becoming a full time coach then here are my top pieces of advice for you to navigate what can be or might someday become, choppy waters.

 Should you still become a coach?